spacelift-io/user-documentation/docs/vendors/terraform/terraform-provider.md

 ### Using inside Spacelift

-Within Spacelift, the provider is configured by an environment variable `SPACELIFT_API_TOKEN` injected into each run and task belonging to [stacks](../../concepts/stack/README.md) **marked as** [**administrative**](../../concepts/stack/README.md#administrative).
+Within Spacelift, the provider is configured by an environment variable `SPACELIFT_API_TOKEN` injected into each run and task belonging to stacks that have [roles attached](../../concepts/authorization/assigning-roles-stacks.md).
 This value is a bearer token that contains all the details necessary for the provider to work, including the full address of the [API endpoint](../../integrations/api.md) to talk to.
-It's technically valid for 3 hours but only when the [run](../../concepts/run/README.md) responsible for generating it is in [_Planning_](../../concepts/run/README.md#planning), [_Applying_](../../concepts/run/README.md#applying) or [Performing](../../concepts/run/task.md#performing) (for [tasks](../../concepts/run/task.md)) state and throughout that time it provides full administrative access to Spacelift entities [that can be managed by Terraform](terraform-provider.md#boundaries-of-programmatic-management) within the same Spacelift account.
+It's technically valid for 3 hours but only when the [run](../../concepts/run/README.md) responsible for generating it is in _Planning_, _Applying_ or _Performing_ (for [tasks](../../concepts/run/task.md)) state and throughout that time it provides access to Spacelift entities [that can be managed by Terraform](terraform-provider.md#boundaries-of-programmatic-management) within the same Spacelift account.

 ### Using outside of Spacelift

-If you want to run the Spacelift provider outside of Spacelift, or you need to manage resources across multiple Spacelift accounts from the same Terraform project, the preferred method is to generate and use dedicated [API keys](../../integrations/api.md#api-key-management).
-Note that unless you're just accessing whitelisted data resources, the Terraform use case will normally require marking the API key as administrative.
+If you want to run the Spacelift provider outside of Spacelift, or you need to manage resources across multiple Spacelift accounts from the same Terraform project, the preferred method is to generate and use dedicated [API keys](../../integrations/api.md) with appropriate role attachments.
+Note that unless you're just accessing whitelisted data resources, the Terraform use case will normally require the API key to have elevated permissions.

 In order to set up the provider to use an API key, you will need the key ID, secret, and the API key endpoint: